patterns >

 The Queen Regent Socks are pattern #2 in Mary, Queen of Socks Club.
 All six patterns are sold together until a year from their individual release dates.

-Mary of Guise was the mother of Mary, Queen of Scots and for a short time she was the Queen Regent of Scotland.
+Mary of Guise was the mother of Mary, Queen of Scots and for a short time, she was the Queen Regent of Scotland.
 Mary was tasked with keeping Scotland safe and Catholic for the day her daughter would return from France.

-The Queen Regent Socks are a textured rib sock that are simple yet elegant for a former Queen of Scotland.
+The Queen Regent Socks are a textured rib sock that is simple yet elegant for a former Queen of Scotland.
 The cuff features a flower motif, there is an alternative with bobbles that is a little more stretchy!

 This pattern is written for cuff down and toe up and includes both written and charted instructions.